-6.16 Compliance Update
+6.14 Compliance Update

 Peggy Dunn presented an update on compliance items from the California Department of Education (CDE).
 She said she received an email last week from CDE that the review of the D/M SELPA and Charter SELPA Special Education Plans (SEP) have been completed.
-Peggy has notified those special education directors as well as the appropriate program specialists regarding those requiring corrections.
-The corrections are due back to CDE by February 22, 2021 so Peggy would like them submitted to her by February 19, 2021 for review before resubmitting to CDE.
+There were five charter LEAs that need minor corrections and Peggy has notified those special education directors as well as the appropriate program specialists.
+The corrections are due back to CDE by February

+22, 2021 so Peggy would like them submitted to her by February 19, 2021 for review before resubmitting to CDE.
 Peggy said the full SEP is to be submitted, not just the corrections.
 Peggy asked to be contacted with any questions.